gaehlerm/SoftwareEngineering/README.md

 class Car():
 	def __init__(self):
-		self.engine = Engine(322)
+		self.engine = Engine(power=322)

 taxi = Car()
 print(taxi.engine.power)
 ```

 Now there may be many programmers that prefer the code used for the `lion`, for example because it is less code.
 But in my opinion, this is bad code.
-The `lion` code is implicit and implicit code is genereally to be avoided because it is not as clear as it could be.
+The `lion` code is implici.
+And implicit code is genereally to be avoided because it is not as clear as explicit code.
+Or as the Zen of Python sais: "Explicit is better than implicit."
 The code used with the `taxi` is clearly to be prefered as it is explicit.
 You have to write a little bit (one word!) more code inside the print statement, but the clarity really makes up for it.
 The code using the `taxi` is much clearer because it tells you where the `power` variable comes from.
 It is a variable inside the `engine`.
 This is the ultimate reason why I recommend using composition instead of inheritance.
 It makes the code much clearer.
 It is explicit.

 ## Conclusions

 You don’t gain much by using inheritance.
 Using composition is in most cases a perfectly viable alternative.
 If your code looks messy as you start using composition instead of inheritance you probably wrote messy code all along.
 You just didn’t see it because the inheritance was hiding it.
 Which is another bad thing.
 Composition generally makes the code more readable and easier to understand.
 It is also less error prone.
 And it is much easier to test.
 Inheritance is a very common source for bad code.
 It should be avoided if possible.
+Use only interface inheritance.

 There are also some more esoteric things, for example friend classes.
 At first sight, friend classes look like a good idea as it makes writing code easier.
 However, on the long term this has similar issues as making private variables public.
 In most cases it results in bad code that is not properly encapsulated.
 Just ignore friend classes and similar things and never look back.
 There are very few cases where friend classes are really useful. [https://google.github.io/styleguide/cppguide.html#Friends].
-Write your code in the most common way possible and only consider something else if it really improves your code.
+Write your code in the most common way possible and only consider all the fancy language features only if they really improve your code.

 # 11. Testing